Nuggets vs Thunder Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 07)

 Denver vs. Oklahoma City Prediction (AI)

-Remi, our AI sports genius, has been pouring over millions of data from every facet between the Nuggets and Thunder and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every angle between the Nuggets and Thunder and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-The Algorithm has been most fixated on the linear correlation of factor knucklehead sportsbettors often put on Denver’s strength factors between a Nuggets team going up against a possibly deflated Thunder team.
-We’ve found the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Interestingly enough, the data has been most fixated on the linear correlation of factor knucklehead sportsbettors tend to put on Oklahoma City’s strength factors between a Nuggets team going up against a possibly strong Thunder team.
+It appears the true game analytics appear to reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.